CONSTITUTION AND RULES OF SUNSHINE COVE RESIDENTS’ ASSOCIATION, INC.

 c) Membership Fees become due from 1 July each year.

-d) Payment of the Annual Membership Fee entitles two people to membership of the Association.
+d) Payment of the Annual Membership Fee entitles the household to membership of the Association and voting rights at the rate of one vote per household.

 4.6 Termination of Membership